-Netanyahu to Make History as Longest-Serving Israeli Prime Minister
+Netanyahu: The Longest-Serving Israeli Prime Minister

 Benjamin Netanyahu made history in the past when he became the youngest Israeli prime minister, and the first to be born in the independent State of Israel.
 This week, on July 20, 2019, Benjamin Netanyahu will make history yet again by becoming Israel’s longest serving Prime Minister.
 Until the 19th of July, Israel’s first prime minister and founding father, David Ben-Gurion, will have held the record, serving a cumulative total of thirteen years and twenty-seven days.
 Like Ben-Gurion, Netanyahu was also elected to four terms, three of them consecutive.